 To achieve this I will give as much advice as I am able, and connect with a network of people to enhance that advice, all the time remaining curious and asking questions.

 Our team is vastly experienced in providing consumers with free advice and support on every aspect of their water and sewerage services.

 We support thousands of customers with complaints they have been unable to resolve directly with their water company.
 We’ve secured £29 million in financial redress for consumers since 2005.

 In addition, we carry out research on a wide range of water issues and publish our findings.

-At the moment, the Consumer Council for Water is represented on the Water Forums by:
+At the moment, the CCW is represented on the Water Forums by: